The Odyssey (2026 film): Pre-sale ticket records

-The Odyssey is scheduled to be theatrically released by Universal Pictures in the United States on July 17, 2026, in IMAX, IMAX 70 mm film formats, and premium large formats (PLFs).
-Tickets for select IMAX 70 mm screenings were made available on July 17, 2025, one year before the film's release, which was considered an unprecedented move by a major film distributor.
-Several of these showings sold out within the first 12 hours of their availability, including half of the 22 theaters available in the United States.
+Tickets for select opening weekend IMAX 70 mm screenings were made available on July 17, 2025, one year before its release, which was considered an unprecedented move by a major film distributor.
+Some of these showings sold out within the first 12 hours of their availability, including half of the 22 theaters available in the United States, earning approximately $1.5 million.